This post may contain affiliate links. Full disclosures here.

 The first weird breastfeeding fact I want to share with you can be a serious issue and should be treated appropriately.
 However, I’ll try and keep things light and fun as much as possible.

-For those of you who don’t know what I’m referring to.
-I can only explain the sensation as strong feelings of dread and doom that suddenly and out of nowhere wash over you!
+For those of you who don’t know what I’m referring to, I can only explain the sensation as strong feelings of dread and doom that suddenly wash over you like a black hole!

-It’s like that pit you get in your stomach when you’re really nervous or are about to crest the summit of a rollercoaster.
+It’s like that pit you get in your stomach when you’re really nervous or when you’re about to crest the summit of a rollercoaster.

-After I realized what was happening, I got even more curious.
-These feelings I was experiencing during a breast pumping session is a real breastfeeding phenomenon!
+These feelings I was experiencing during a pumping session is a real breastfeeding phenomenon!

 I did some digging around and found out this weird and horrible sensation has a name, and it’s labeled as D-MER.